Cotter

 Cotter's iOS SDK offers the easiest way to integrate "Sign in with device" to your ios app.
 You can simply call a function and it does most of the heavy lifting and authentication for you.

-There are major updates planned for this feature.
-Contact us in Slack so we can help you prepare for it.
+There are major updates planned for this feature. so we can help you prepare for it.

 Overview